asastech/finstrap/finstrap/README.md

-# finstrap using Argo CD
+# Bootstrapping using Argo CD

 ## Introduction